-The in situ hybridisation work indicates that the Ae. sharonensis 4S^{shL} genomic content is related to the B-genome.
-This is supported by the presence of the 4S^{shL} translocation on chromosome 4B of Chinese Spring in T4B-4S^{sh} (Nasuda et al., 1998).
-However, recent work has indicated that some species in the S genome, including Ae. sharonensis, might be more closely related to the D genome of hexaploid wheat as compared to the B-genome as originally thought (Marcussen et al., 2014).
-This theory is supported by the presence of the 4S^{shL} translocation in IL Brigand 8/2 and 8/9 on chromosome 4D.
+The in situ hybridization work indicates that the Ae. sharonensis 4SshL genomic content is related to the B genome.
+This is supported by the presence of the 4SshL translocation on chromosome 4B of Chinese Spring in T4B-4Ssh (Nasuda et al., 1998).
+However, recent work has indicated that some species in the S genome, including Ae. sharonensis, might be more closely related to the D genome of hexaploid wheat as compared with the B genome as originally thought (Marcussen et al., 2014).
+This theory is supported by the presence of the 4SshL translocation in IL Brigand 8/2 and 8/9 on chromosome 4D.

 Previous work has been done to produce a genetic linkage map of Ae. sharonensis (Olivera et al., 2013).
-However, of the ten linkage groups produced using 389 DArT and SSR markers, four were assigned to chromosomes 1Ssh, 2Ssh, 3Ssh and 6Ssh but none were identified as chromosome 4Ssh.
-Thus, it was difficult to establish a set of markers that could be used to characterise the 4S^{shL} introgression lines from the outset.
-Identification of the approximate gene content of the 4S^{shL} terminal region was attempted through synteny between Triticeae chromosome group 4, B. distachyon chromosome 1, and rice chromosome 3.
+However, of the 10 linkage groups produced using 389 DArT and SSR markers, four were assigned to chromosomes 1Ssh, 2Ssh, 3Ssh, and 6Ssh, but none were identified as chromosome 4Ssh.
+Thus, it was difficult to establish a set of markers that could be used to characterize the 4SshL ILs from the outset.
+Identification of the approximate gene content of the 4SshL terminal region was attempted through synteny between Triticeae chromosome group 4, B. distachyon chromosome 1, and rice chromosome 3.
 Initially, the markers were ordered using this synteny.
-However, preliminary work done on mapping of SNP markers designed between Ae. sharonensis accessions 1644 and 2232 (resistant and susceptible to race TTSK (Ug99) of stem rust pathogen Puccinia graminis f. sp. tritici, respectively; (Bouyioukos et al., 2013)) produced a genetic map of 4Ssh (unpublished data) that was not completely collinear with rice, B. distachyon and barley.
-These significant differences in gene arrangements and deletions only gave an initial tentative marker order that was then further fine-tuned through mapping of the markers in the deletion mutants of the Y300 population.
-However, the initial marker order allowed selection of KASPTM assays that were spread evenly across the 4S^{shL} introgression segment.
+However, preliminary work done on mapping of SNP markers designed between Ae. sharonensis accessions 1644 and 2232 [resistant and susceptible to race TTSK (Ug99) of stem rust pathogen Puccinia graminis f. sp.